If you can't find an AR15 you like in your local store - you can just build one for around ~$1400

 Note: This guide only covers standard 16" 5.56mm barrel builds

-Building a good rifle it's just like building cars, bikes, desktop computers, and many other things in life.
-Knowing exactly what parts to get to increase performance and eliminate wasteful spending is the key to build a bad ass AR15.
+Building a good AR15 rifle it's just like customizing cars, bikes, desktop computers, and many other manly things.
+Knowing exactly what parts to get is the key.

-Like A Lego Set - Many ways to make the rifle more unique than the others
+Build Your AR Like Lego - There are so many ways to make the rifle more unique than the others

-Build Your Dream Rifle - Clone your dream rifle from movies, military history, and video games.
+Build Your Dream Rifle - Clone your dream rifle from movies, military histories, and video games including M16A4, HK 416, BRN 180 and many more.

-- Barrel - Don't cheap out on the barrel even for a budget build
+- Barrel - Don't cheap out on the barrel even for a budget build, but a $500 math grade precision barrel may not be necessary

 - BCG - This is the engine of the rifle